More information about Toxic Stress and Trauma

 Wherever you are in terms of thinking about toxic stress, trauma, and complex trauma or recovery, here is some more information.

-As you make use of these and other resources, remember at the end of the day, recovery is an inside job.
+As you make use of these resources, remember recovery is an inside job.

-• being open and curious while listening to yourself.
+- being open and curious while listening to ourselves.

-• taking action to create the changes you want and accepting the outcomes of choices and actions.
+- taking action to create changes and accept the outcomes of our choices.

-• reaching out to access what you need and recognizing when it is time to access a professional such as a therapist.
+- reaching out to access what we need and recognizing when it is time to access a professional such as a trauma counsellor.

 Book Suggestions